Gougeres with cheese and scallions. Airy cheese puffs to quell your hunger as you wait for dinner.

 In France, we serve those before dinner with an aperitif.
 A preamble to dinner to come.
 Soft and tender and full of flavor.

-Ad do not forget during the holiday Season.
-These perfetly puffed Gougeres will be the talk of the town.
+Do not forget during the holiday season.
+These perfectly puffed Gougeres will be the talk of the town.

-You do not need a special occasion to make this delicious cheese gougeres.
-Simple to make and so rich in texture.
+You do not need a special occasion to make these delicious cheese gougeres.
+It is simple to make and so rich in texture.

-Picture yourself enjoy the company of your friends and loved one, a glass of Champagne in one hand, and this delightful appetizer on the other, having fun and creating memories.
+Picture yourself enjoying the company of your friends and loved ones, a glass of Champagne in one hand and this delightful appetizer in the other, having fun and creating memories.

 In this Article